spm/spm-docs/docs/tutorials/beginners/control_flow.md

 ## For
 ``for`` statements are used when we want to repeat some operations.
 Again, they are terminated with an ``end`` statement, and the convention is to use indenting.
-Ths is a simple example:
+This is a simple example:
 ```matlab
 count = 0;
 for i=1:10